bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 Pseudorandom cTLS adds a constant, symmetric computational cost to sending and receiving every record, roughly similar to the cost of encrypting a very small record.
 The cryptographic cost of delivering small records will therefore be increased by a constant factor, and the computational cost of delivering large records will be almost unchanged.

 > TODO: Key rotation.
 How does it work?
 We could possibly use trial decryption, with parsing and profile-id matching as an implicit MAC.
 There are at least 40 bits of collision-resistance there for a max-length `profile_id`, which is probably fine, but it feels bit soft.
+[CP To make this work, I think we'd want a "key ID" in the tweak.]

 # Security Considerations